neil-mc-m/code-school/week_1/README.md

 - Use an anchor tag to open the image in new window.

-- Make use of any 3 special characters
+- Make use of any 3 special characters - &euro; &trade;

 - Create a table with 3 columns and four rows
 Use proper header for the columns